Nikon D600 vs Canon 6D

-Supporting this argument is the fact that Canon has assigned a higher native ISO range to the Canon EOS 6D versus the high ISO settings available on the D600.
+Supporting this argument is the fact that Canon has assigned a higher native ISO range when you compare the Nikon D600 vs Canon 6D.

 • The native 100-25,600 ISO range on the Canon 6D SLR provides up to a 2 stop high ISO settings advantage compared to the Nikon D600: The Nikon D600 features a native ISO range from 100 ISO to 6400 ISO versus the Canon 6D which offers a broader 100 ISO to 25,600 native ISO range .